Mayo Clinic Health System

 About Mayo Clinic Health System

 Mayo Clinic Health System is a family of clinics, hospitals and other health care facilities with physical presence in 44 communities in four regions in southern Minnesota, western Wisconsin and northern Iowa.
-We serve more than 600,000 patients each year in facilities ranging from large regional medical centers with hospitals to rural primary care clinics, which include:
+We serve more than 600,000 patients each year in facilities ranging from large regional medical centers with hospitals to rural primary care clinics, including:

 - 16 hospitals

-- A mobile health clinic serving rural southern Minnesota communities
+- One mobile health clinic

 Our providers bring the knowledge and expertise of Mayo Clinic to these communities and surrounding areas to ensure our patients receive world-class health care close to home.
 Patients have access to a full spectrum of health care options, with more than 100 medical and surgical services and specialties available throughout the system.
 To best meet the unique needs of the communities we serve, patients receive quality health care at Mayo Clinic Health System sites and, when needed, can receive highly specialized care at Mayo Clinic's campus in Rochester, Minnesota.